boywondercreative/bhaawp-enfold-child/README.md

 bhaawp-enfold-child
 ===================

-This project defined the custom enfold child theme specific to for the [bhaa.ie|www.bhaa.ie] website.
+This project defines the custom enfold child theme specific to for the [bhaa.ie](http:bhaa.ie) website.
 All layout and photo settings will be defined here.

 h2.
 Race Images